Hubert Schardin: Life

 Schardin attended high school in Slupsk, where he passed his final secondary-school examinations in 1922.
-He then studied physics at the Technical University of Berlin-Charlottenburg where he took the diploma exam in Technical Physics in 1926.
+He then studied physics at Technische Hochschule Berlin-Charlottenburg (today Technische Universität Berlin) where he took the diploma exam in Technical Physics in 1926.

 From 1927 to 1929 Schardin worked as private assistant, and then from 1930 to 1935 as a permanent assistant to the famous German ballistics Professor Carl Cranz.
 In 1934 he earned his PhD with honors, delivering a dissertation on the Toepler Schlieren photography method under the guidance of Cranz.
 This and later publications on this topic made Schardin the 20th-century patriarch of Schlieren photography and Shadowgraph imaging.

 From autumn 1935 to spring 1936, Schardin accompanied Cranz to China, where they established a ballistics institute in Nanking for the Chinese military.
 During his stay in China, Schardin received an appointment as head of the Institute for Technical Physics and Ballistics of the Technical College of the German Air Force (TAL) in Berlin-Gatow.
 He returned to Germany, where he focused his work on ballistic studies and solid mechanics, especially glass technology and the high-speed physics of glass fracture.

-On 1 December 1937 he was appointed as an associate professor, and in 1942 as a full professor at the Technical University of Berlin, where he was active until 1945.
+On 1 December 1937 he was appointed as an associate professor, and in 1942 as a full professor at Technische Hochschule Berlin, where he was active until 1945.
 At war's end, the Institute for Technical Physics and Ballistics in Gatow was transferred to Biberach an der Riß in Southern Germany.